 The Witte Museum

-There are even more wonders to behold in the Robert J. and Helen C. Kleberg South Texas Heritage Center, a 20,000-square-foot, two-story repository of the Witte’s many incredible artifacts and pieces.
-Among these are the longest digitally printed photograph in the world at the A Wild and Vivid Land: Stories of South Texas exhibit, the Trail Drivers Monument by famed Mount Rushmore sculptor Gutzon Borglum, and a re-created general store from San Antonio’s storied Main Plaza, once the biggest commercial hub in Texas.
-Through these and other displays, the Center brings to life the cowboys, freighters, chili queens, Native Americans, oilmen, and others who lived in these parts over the last century and a half.
+- Robert J. and Helen C. Kleberg South Texas Heritage Center - A 20,000-square-foot, two-story repository of the Witte’s many incredible artifacts and collections.
+Among these are the longest digitally printed photograph in the world at the A Wild and Vivid Land: Stories of South Texas exhibit and a re-created general store from San Antonio’s storied Main Plaza, once the biggest commercial hub in Texas.
+Through these and other displays, the Center brings to life the cowboys, vaqueros, Tejano freighters and community leaders, chili queens, American Indians, oil workers who lived in these parts over the last century and a half.